carlboudreau007/GSQL-TheLittleBlackBookOfCode/ETL/Extraction/Using Default Parameters/README.md

 # GSQL - The Little Black Book Of Code
-This is a collection of Tips &amp; Trick and Hot-Too's to write and overcome difficult challenges with in TigerGrap and the GSQL language.
+This is a collection of Tips &amp; Trick and How-Too's to write and overcome difficult challenges with in TigerGrap and the GSQL language.

 # Using Default Parameters
 This is a collection of GSQL statements show how to use default parmeters in a GSQL query